 mov %eax, 0x80000000 // asks which CPUID extended commands exist cpuid // returns the highest supported command in %eax cmp %eax, 0x80000006 // does 0x80000006 give defined results? jb bad_cpuid_error mov %eax, 0x80000006 // asks about the L2 cache size cpuid // returns size in KiB in the top half of %ecx shr %ecx, 16 jz bad_cpuid_error // unsupported commands return all-0s shl %ecx, 10 - 1 // convert KiB to bytes, then halve mov PIPE_SIZE, %rcx

 The application also asks the Kernel to defragment the physical memory it's using via the madvise system call.
 This is handy later on as it simplifies any calculation used to look up memory addresses.
-Again, the author believes this leads to a 30% speed increase.
+Again, Alex believes this leads to a 30% speed increase.

 lea ARG1, [%rip + io_buffers] mov ARG2e, 3 * (2 << 20) mov ARG3e, MADV_HUGEPAGE mov SYSCALL_NUMBER, __NR_madvise syscall

 This application has two global variables used for I/O buffers.
 They use 2 MB of RAM each even though neither need 2 MB.
 This keeps the page table orderly and avoids contention.
-The author stated this also sped up the code by another 30%.
+Alex stated this also sped up the code by another 30%.

 io_buffers: .zero 2 * (2 << 20) iovec_base: // I/O config buffer for vmsplice(2) system call .zero 16 error_write_buffer: // I/O data buffer for write(2) system call .zero 1 .p2align 9,0 bytecode_storage: // the rest is a buffer for storing bytecode .zero (2 << 20) - 512